 She turns out to be one of his finest students.
 Asim asks Reshma, will you run through fire?
 A sheet of glass?
 Leap off the third floor?
 “Yes guruji,” Reshma replies with a goofy grin, glowing with a sense of achievement and the knowledge that she is finally able to support her parents and three siblings.
 Bidita Bag turns out a compelling performance, and Chandan Roy Sanyal too is a warm presence as her mentor.

 The running length is trim to the point of being terse: the 106 minutes prove to be inadequate to provide an overview of Reshma’s life.
 The highlights-only approach ensures that the workings of the film industry remain underexplored.
-As The Sholay Girl speeds by, it devotes one scene each to poor working conditions, the lack of workplace safety measures, the contributions of technicians, and the harassment of women that are common on the sets.
+As The Sholay Girl speeds by, it devotes one scene each to poor working conditions, the lack of workplace safety measures, the contributions of technicians, and the harassment of women that is common on the sets.
 Reshma has to make a noise to gain membership to the all-male stunt artists’ union, and when she gets her card, she clutches it with the same fervour as an actress would an Oscar.

 The emphasis on celebration extends to the heavily saturated colour palette – yellows brighter than the sun, reds deeper than crimson.
 The climax echoes the beginning, bringing a nice, if all-too-neat, circularity to the chronicle.
 As the film switches back from fiction to fact, we meet the real Reshma Pathan, and see her in one of her most recent appearances, as an extra in Rohit Shetty’s blockbuster Golmaal Again (2017).
 The film is filled with fictionalised treacly moments, but the sight of the silver-haired Reshma Pathan proves hard to beat.